c-sanders/HaskellEulersFormula/README.md

 Compiling the source code.
 --------------------------

-This section assumes that the Glasgow Haskell Compiler (GHC) will be used to compile and link the Haskell source code.
+This following sections assume that the Glasgow Haskell Compiler (GHC) will be used to compile and link any Haskell source code.

 Compiling the module.
 ---------------------